NickAzureDevops/DevOps-The-Hard-Way-Azure/Kubernetes/Readme.md

 The Application Gateway Ingress
 The deployment is what gets the application running in Kubernetes

-This service is what exposes the Kubernetes application so you can reach the frontend from a load balancer hostname or IP.
+This service is what exposes the Kubernetes application so you can reach the frontend from a load balancer hostname or IP address

 Deploy The Uber App